codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/immutable-objects-biginteger-arithmetic.md

 Notice the difference in the previous two examples: you use `valueOf` to convert integers, and `new BigInteger` to convert strings.

+Try it out yourself in the pane to the left.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/BigInt.java java -cp code/ BigInt )

 Since BigIntegers are not primitive types, the usual math operators don't work.
 Instead, we have to use methods like `add`.
 To add two BigIntegers, we invoke `add` on one and pass the other as an argument.